-- When a call is exercised, the holder pays the strike price in exchange for the stock. - When a put is exercised, the holder receives from the writer the strike price in exchange for the stock. - An option can be exercised prior to the expiration date: early exercise.
+- When a call is exercised, the holder pays the strike price in exchange for the stock. - When a put is exercised, the holder receives from the writer the strike price in exchange for the stock. - Some options can be exercised prior to the expiration date. - This is called early exercise.